Undergraduate Catalog 2024-2025

 Conduct Authority

 Ultimate authority to govern student conduct rests with the University’s Board of Regents.
-The Board of Regents has delegated authority to the President.
-Subsequently, the University President grants authority to the Vice President for Enrollment and Student Experience to assume responsibility to oversee execution of the Code of Student Conduct.
-When appropriate, the Vice President for Enrollment and Student Experience may delegate conduct authority to additional University officials and committees in keeping with University policies, rules, and regulations.
+The Board of Regents has delegated authority to the President of the University.
+Subsequently, the President grants authority to the Division of Enrollment & Student Experience through the Assistant Vice President and Dean of Students, to the Office of Student Conduct and the Office of Institutional Equity (Title IX).

 University’s Scope Governing Conduct

-Purpose of the Code of Student Conduct
+Purpose of the Student Code of Conduct

-Violations of Law and the Code of Student Conduct
+Violations of Law and the Student Code of Conduct

 Students who violate federal, state, or local laws may incur penalties prescribed by civil and criminal authorities.
 Nevertheless, the University reserves the right to review student incidents independent of action by civil and criminal authorities and to apply the University student conduct process as it serves the educational mission of WKU, a function separate and distinct from civil and criminal proceedings.

-Academic freedom, constructive criticism, and due process of law depend upon civility of behavior by all members of the University community towards all other persons in all circumstances.
+Academic freedom, constructive criticism, and due process of law depend upon civility of behavior by all members of the University community towards all other persons, in all circumstances.
 The University will not tolerate the use or threat of force, violence, coercion, intimidation, obstruction, duress or disruption by any individual or group.
 Members of the University community found to be participants in such activities will be subject to immediate disciplinary action.
 Likewise. appropriate measures will be taken to stop and correct such activities by any non-member of the University community, whatever may be the claimed basis for his/her/their presence on the campus.

-Following procedures of due process, if the WKU Code of Student Conduct is violated, the responsible parties will go through the University’s disciplinary process, which is intended to be a fair and educational experience.
+Following procedures of due process, if the WKU Student Code of Conduct is violated, the responsible parties will go through the University’s disciplinary process, which is intended to be a fair and educational experience.
 Students are presumed not responsible until the institution has established every element of an alleged violation; however, this shall not be construed to mean that a complainant or any witnesses has presented false testimony or evidence.
 Although a student accused of academic or nonacademic misconduct will be granted every consideration, if actions and behaviors of the student are duly found to be detrimental to the University mission, function, property, or wellbeing, the University will apply an appropriate disciplinary outcome.

 Academic Dishonesty